BioJulia/BioSequences.jl/docs/src/iteration.md

 ## Kmers and Skipmers

-To iterate every kmer in a longer DNA or RNA sequence, call the `each` method:
+To iterate every kmer in a longer DNA or RNA sequence, use the `each` method:

 ```@docs
 each(::Type{Kmer{T,K}}, ::BioSequence, ::Integer)